sarah2244-4/Project-1-goldenapevisualmedia/README.md

 As I used a textarea from Bootstrap with a responsive number of columns, the input was a different style to the rest of the form.
 I found the CSS used to style inputs on and finally changed the border radius, border and box shadow so they all matched.

+Once deployed Bootstrap, css stylesheets and images were not linked correctly.
+After some searching, I hadn't included all of the correct Bootstrap links and I changed some of my link paths to link the css and images correctly.

 ## Validating